-- Appreciate the various technologies that can help to detect bacterial contamination of platelet concentrates.
+- Appreciate the various technologies that can mitigate bacterial contamination of platelet concentrates.

-- Identify regulatory guidance regarding the implementation of technologies intended to limit the exposure of transfusion recipients to platelets contaminated with platelets.
+- Identify draft regulatory guidance regarding the implementation of technologies intended to limit the exposure of transfusion recipients to platelets contaminated with bacteria.

 - Have an action plan for compliance with regulatory requirements.

 For many years, bacterial contamination of platelets has been a major medical and regulatory concern.
-With the FDA approval of several different platforms (pathogen reduction technology, time of issue bacterial testing, etc.) that could be used to detect and/or limit exposure of patients to platelets contaminated with bacteria, the transfusion community is anticipating additional regulatory action/requirements.
-Once final regulatory action has taken place, this program will seek to explain the significance of the action and outline ways for collection centers and hospital transfusion services to comply.
+With the development of several different platforms (FDA-approved pathogen reduction technology, FDA-approved point of release bacterial testing, and introduction of supplementary bacterial cultures performed by a transfusion service) that could be used to detect and/or limit exposure of patients to bacteria via platelets, the transfusion community is anticipating additional regulatory action/requirements from the FDA.
+This eCast will describe a number of approaches taken by hospitals to comply with the Draft FDA Guidance published in December 2018.